What is the Esperal alcohol implant?

 The effect of the Disulfiram alcohol implant most commonly lasts for a period of 8-12 months.
 The next Esperal implant procedure can only be performed after the previous implant's effect has expired.

-- Regular repetition - some patients choose to have the implant every year as part of a long-term abstinence maintenance strategy
+- Regular repetition - some Nasz Gabinet patients choose to have the implant again every year, treating it as part of a long-term abstinence maintenance strategy

-Before each subsequent implantation, a medical consultation is required to assess the patient's health condition.
+Before each subsequent implantation, medical qualification is required - the patient's health may have changed since the last procedure.

 Why choose the implant at Nasz Gabinet?